Recep Tayyip Erdoğan: Lawsuits

 In February 2015, a 13-year-old was charged by a prosecutor after allegedly insulting Erdoğan on Facebook.
 Between 2016 and 2023 there were trials for insulting the president for having compared Erdogan to Gollum, a fictional character of J. R. R. Tolkien's Lord of the Rings.
 In May 2016, former Miss Turkey model Merve Büyüksaraç was sentenced to more than a year in prison for allegedly insulting the president.
 Between 2014 and 2019, 128,872 investigations were launched for insulting the president and prosecutors opened 27,717 criminal cases.

 In 2009, Turkish sculptor Mehmet Aksoy created the Statue of Humanity in Kars to promote reconciliation between Turkey and Armenia.
 When visiting the city in 2011, Erdoğan deemed the statue a "freak", and months later it was demolished.
 Aksoy sued Erdoğan for "moral indemnities", although his lawyer said that his statement was a critique rather than an insult.
 In March 2015, a judge ordered Erdoğan to pay 10,000 liras.

 Ziya Gökalp

 In 2019, Erdoğan once again publicly recited Ziya Gökalp's Soldier's Prayer poem, as he had done in 1997.
-According to Hans-Lukas Kieser, these recitations betray Erdoğan's desire to create Gökalp's pre-1923 ideal, that is, "a modern, leader-led Islamic-Turkish state extending beyond the boundaries of the Treaty of Lausanne".
+Historian Hans-Lukas Kieser argues that these recitations signal Erdoğan's affinity with Gökalp's pre-1923 ideal of "a modern, leader-led Islamic-Turkish state", and he associates this with a vision extending beyond the boundaries of the Treaty of Lausanne.